romanobro56/dorm-buddy-site/README.md

 ## Acknowledgements
-- This project was brought together by the hardware put together and programmed by my beautiful partners in this hackathon!
+- This project was made for HackUMass XI and brought together by the hardware put together and programmed by my beautiful partners!
 Credit goes to Jaden Borla, [Abhiram Kollipara](https://github.com/AbhiK1212), and Rishik Muthyala